GM earnings soar on improved supply chain issues - KTVZ

 America’s largest automaker said that by the end of June, it had been able to clear out of inventory about 75% of the roughly 90,000 vehicles it had not been able to complete because of missing parts.

 Its earnings for the quarter came in at $2.25 a share, up 48% from a year earlier and far better than the $1.88 a share forecast by analysts surveyed by Refinitiv.
-But its revenue, while up 52% to $41.9 billion, was just short of forecasts of $42.2 billion.
+But revenue, while up 52% to a record $41.9 billion, was just short of forecasts of $42.2 billion.

 GM said its North American factories ran at 103% capacity throughout the quarter, a dramatic improvement from a year earlier when they were only able to run at 60% of capacity because of chip shortages and other supply chain issues that caused widespread temporary shutdowns at its factories.